yaozeliang/loyer_practice/Readme.md

 # About this Project

+Using Fast Api to generate a simple POST request , 3 parameters to enter:
+  - number of departement in France
+  - surface maximum wanted
+  - rent maximum you want to pay

+It will return a list of cities that meet the search criteria

+External sources used in this project :
+  - Note for each city:  https://www.bien-dans-ma-ville.fr/
+  - Average rental prices in 2018 in France：https://www.data.gouv.fr/fr/datasets/carte-des-loyers-indicateurs-de-loyers-dannonce-par-commune-en-2018/
+  - Official api data source： https://api.gouv.fr/documentation/api-geo

 ## Run locally

 Assuming you are under environment `Python 3.10`, under the root folder , run the following command to start project: